awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

    The awsmobile project name is the name of the backend project created in the Mobile hub.

-   Y“You can alter the settings about your project by using the :ref:`awsmobile configure project <aws-mobile-cli-reference-configure>` command.
+   You can alter the settings about your project by using the :ref:`awsmobile configure project <aws-mobile-cli-reference-configure>` command.

 #.
 Initialize and link to an existing awsmobile project as backend